Western and Central Africa

 ITC’s Market Analysis Tools provide users with export and import statistics of more than 220 countries and territories so they can better understand supply and demand trends for about 5,300 internationally traded products.
-ITC has developed five online tools — Trade Map, Market Access Map, Investment Map, Trade Competitiveness Map and Standards Map — that collectively help improve international-trade transparency and enable companies and trade support institutions to identify export and import opportunities and compare market-access requirements.
+ITC has developed five online tools — Trade Map, Market Access Map, Investment Map, Trade Competitiveness Map, Procurement Map and Standards Map — that collectively help improve international-trade transparency and enable companies and trade support institutions to identify export and import opportunities and compare market-access requirements.
 The tools help policymakers monitor national trade performance and prepare for trade negotiations.

 ITC works to improve market entry and trade transparency for developing countries by providing real-time market intelligence on the Market Insider blog and by offering the latest information on market trends, non-tariff measures and geographical indications.
 ITC also makes available the Trade Treaties Map, a web-based system designed to assist trade support institutions and policymakers in optimizing their countries’ legal frameworks on international trade.

 The ITC library supports the organization’s information needs and assists partner institutions in the selection of trade-information sources.
 The library is also open to external visitors from international organizations and Geneva-based missions, officials from trade support institutions and students.
 The library’s online catalogue is available to all users.